First on CNN: Bipartisan group of federal prosecutors backs Yates

 "(Yates) has betrayed the Department of Justice," the White House statement said.

-The bipartisan group also said they could not have defended Trump's order had they been asked to do so.
+The former prosecutors also said they could not have defended Trump's order had they been asked to do so.

 "Struck by one stunning headline after another, we stopped to think: If we were called upon to defend the executive order, could we do it within the guidelines we learned and lived by as lawyers for the United States?
 We could not," the letter said.